vectara/create-ui/README.md

 # Create-UI

-Create-UI is the fastest way to generate a functional, [Vectara](https://vectara.com/)-powered sample codebase for a range of user interfaces:
+Create-UI is the fastest way to generate a [Vectara](https://vectara.com/)-powered sample codebase for a range of user interfaces:

 - **Semantic search.** A typical search UI.
 - **Summarized semantic search.** A typical search UI preceded by a summary of the most relevant results.
 Perfect for users who want to scan an overview before digging deeper into interesting search results.